 - In Capto, click on Web ➙ Snap from Capto Browser

 - Then choose to snap an area, scrolling motion, or even DOM elements

 As you can see, learning how to screenshot on Google Chrome takes just a few minutes.
 You can do it with a built-in tool, use a Device Emulator, or download an extension.
 But the best results and functionality will always remain with Mac apps, such as CleanShot for all-around powerful snaps or Capto for taking images of browser elements.

-Best of all, CleanShot and Capto are both available to you absolutely free for seven days through the trial of Setapp, a platform with more than 210 world-class Mac apps for any task you can imagine, from optimizing your Mac (CleanMyMac X) to getting rid of ads (AdGuard).
+Best of all, CleanShot and Capto are both available to you absolutely free for seven days through the trial of Setapp, a platform with more than 220 world-class Mac and iPhone apps for any task you can imagine, from optimizing your Mac (CleanMyMac X) to editing photos (CameraBag Pro).
 Try every Setapp app today at no cost and feel the power of having the best Mac tools accessible at any time.